 3. Lemon Water Can Cause Migraines

-Citrus fruit, like lemon, is a common trigger for migraines in those that regularly suffer from them.
-For bodybuilders, this can negatively impact your ability to perform at the gym as well as prioritize your nutrition.
+Citrus fruit, like lemon, is a common trigger for migraines in those who regularly suffer from them.

-Those that suffer from migraines know how difficult it is to function when you are experiencing one.
+Those who suffer from migraines know how difficult it is to function when you are experiencing one.
 You are unlikely to be able to complete your workout or eat the nutrition required to build muscle.

-If you are a common migraine sufferer, very slowly add lemon water into your diet and pay attention to any change in migraine frequency.
+If you are a common migraine sufferer, slowly add lemon water into your diet and pay attention to any change in migraine frequency.

 Can You Drink Lemon Water Before Workouts?